A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Introduction

 \section{Introduction}

-Relativistic kinetic theory set up a powerful framework to study non-equilibrium phenomena in curved spacetime.
-In general, at long wavelength and low frequency, non-equilibrium systems can be excellently described by hydrodynamics which, from a modern perspective, is an effective theory consists of a gradient expansion about the local equilibrium state.
-At linear level, the property of the fluid system is totally determined by a set of phenomenological transport coefficients which can be measured by experiment and can be determined by calculations in the underlying microscopic theory.
-Although there are multiple approaches with different domain of validity to calculate the transport coefficients, in a curved spacetime background the relativistic kinetic theory turns out to be the most efficient and convenient option with many important applications ranging from stability theory {\cite{banach1994,Fajman:2017gaz,Rein:2023iic}}, astrophysics{\cite{Rioseco:2016jwc,Cieslik:2022wok}} to cosmology {\cite{Weinberg:2003ur,Agon:2011mz,vereshchagin2017relativistic}}.
+Relativistic kinetic theory sets up a powerful framework to study non-equilibrium phenomena in curved spacetime.
+In general, at long wavelength and low frequency, non-equilibrium systems can be excellently described by hydrodynamics which, from a modern perspective, is an effective theory consisting of a gradient expansion about the local equilibrium state.
+At linear level, the property of the fluid system is totally determined by a set of phenomenological transport coefficients that can be measured by experiment and can be determined by calculations in the underlying microscopic theory.
+Although there are multiple approaches with different domain of validity to calculate the transport coefficients, in a curved spacetime background the relativistic kinetic theory proves to be the most efficient and convenient option with many important applications ranging from stability theory {\cite{banach1994,Fajman:2017gaz,Rein:2023iic}}, astrophysics{\cite{Rioseco:2016jwc,Cieslik:2022wok}} to cosmology {\cite{Weinberg:2003ur,Agon:2011mz,vereshchagin2017relativistic}}.

-Historically, kinetic theory is developed to study thermodynamic behaviors of classical gaseous systems.
+Historically, kinetic theory was developed to study thermodynamic behaviors of classical gaseous systems.
 However, from quantum field theoretical point of view, many thermodynamic properties of weakly coupled systems can be also obtained using kinetic theory as an effective theory.
-One of the most well-known example is the effective kinetic theory for quark-gluon plasma where at high temperature or large density the gauge coupling constant becomes sufficiently small to allow for perturbative calculations {\cite{Heinz:1983nx,Elze:1989un,Arnold:2007pg}}.
-Although LHC experiment is the main motivation for interests in quark-gluon plasma, such a state also occurs in the early universe and the core of some neutron stars where the effect of spacetime curvature is un-negligible.
+One of the most well-known examples is the effective kinetic theory for quark-gluon plasma where, at high temperature or large density, the gauge coupling constant becomes sufficiently small which allows for perturbative calculations {\cite{Heinz:1983nx,Elze:1989un,Arnold:2007pg}}.
+Although LHC experiment is the main motivation for interests in quark-gluon plasma, such a state also occurs in the early universe and the core of some neutron stars where the effect of spacetime curvature is significant.
 Unfortunately, non-equilibrium thermodynamics in curved spacetime, even for classical system, remains to some extent an open question.
-In this direction, relativistic kinetic theory in curved spacetime is expected to be still alive and well applicable.
+In this direction, relativistic kinetic theory in curved spacetime is expected to be relevant and applicable.